 Taikyoku

-The Kicho Hyung are strikingly similar to the Taikyoku kata developed by Gichin Funakoshi.
+The Kicho Hyung are remarkably similar to the Taikyoku kata developed by Gichin Funakoshi.
 The starting points are the same, as are the movements, blocks and punches.
-There are many reasons to believe that Hwang Kee adapted his Korean Kicho Hyung to Japanese kata.
+There are many reasons to believe that Hwang Kee adapted his Korean Kicho Hyung to the Japanese kata.

 Sae Gae Hyung

-The World Tang Soo DO Association modified Kicho Hyung and added stairs.
+The World Tang Soo DO Association has modified Kicho Hyung and added kicks to it.

 - Sae Gae Hyung Il Bu